fbernier/Resume/README.md

 *Real-time bidding platform* <br>
 Sep 2016 - Present

 I started as a ruby developer on the ad campaign management Ruby on Rails app for a year.
 Eventually, I switched to working on the real-time bidding platform and its different services, mainly the targeting systems.
 The languages I regularly use are Rust, C, Erlang and Go tied together with Bash, Makefile or Python scripts.
-What we build is custom datastores, binary protocols, and other fun things.
+What we build is custom immutable datastores, binary protocols, and other fun things.

 **Senior Backend Developer at Bookwitty** <br>
 *Book selling platform* <br>